MLH-Fellowship/project-team-pythonic/README.md

 - About me
 - Experience
 - Projects
-- Countries I've visited: Interactive Google maps with markers of locations a member has visited
+- Countries I've visited: Interactive Google Map with markers of locations each member has visited
-- Hobbies: Hover effect tooltip boxes with more information
+- Hobbies: Hover effect tooltip boxes which display more information

 ###### Additional features

 - Landing page with pop-up CSS animations when user hovers over main text
-- Responsive website that adjusts according to screen size and works on mobile screens
+- Fully responsive website that adjusts according to screen size and works on mobile screens
-- Animated menu bar leading to corresponding pages
+- Animated menu bar for switching profiles

 ## Visuals